-Group Counseling & Academic Support Groups
+Group Counseling and Academic Support Groups

-Typically groups of 4-8 members meeting once weekly throughout the academic year.
+Group Counseling: Typically groups of 4-8 members meeting once weekly throughout the academic year.
 Sessions are 60-90 minutes long.

 Group counseling can be one of the most effective tools for addressing issues common among graduate students.
 It is an opportunity to meet with one or two group co-facilitators and four to eight other students who are struggling with similar issues.
 It can be a powerful experience, as it allows you to see that you are not alone in your problems.
 Group counseling gives you a chance to tell your story in a safe space, feel supported and understood by others, hear how others have dealt with the same issues, and/or give and receive feedback to one another.
 Often, people find that the feedback that they get from group counseling helps them to gain perspective and be more effective in their academic and personal lives.